-US unemployment claims soar to 3.3 million, quadruple previous record
+3.3 million seek US jobless aid, nearly 5 times earlier high

 Worsening the problem, most state agencies that handle unemployment claims are operating at historically low funding levels and staffing that are intended to handle a trickle of claims.
 Just weeks ago, the job market was in the strongest shape it had been in decades.

-Kim Boldrini-Sen, 41, has also struggled to even file her claim.
+Kim Boldrini-Sen, 41, has also struggled to file her claim.
 She has tried in two states: In Connecticut, where she works as an acupuncturist in a private practice, and in New York, where she lives and has her own acupuncture business.

 In Connecticut, she thought her application had been submitted.
 But when she returned last week to re-file as applicants are required to do each week, she found there was no record of her initial filing.
 After taking an hour to re-file, she received a pop-up notice that she was ineligible to do so online.